roovy54/TGBH-N21/README.md

 ### Supply-Demand Backend

-The Supply-Demand Backend is the intelligent core of the platform that balances driver availability with rider demand:
+The Supply-Demand Backend is the intelligent core of the platform that balances driver availability with rider demand by predicting future rider distribution and making the current idle distribution close enough to the future rider distribution using a KL diveregence threshold.

-- **Predictive Demand Modeling**: Utilizes historical data and machine learning to forecast demand patterns
-- **Dynamic Pricing Algorithm**: Automatically adjusts prices based on supply-demand gaps
-- **Driver Allocation Optimization**: Efficiently matches drivers to riders considering multiple factors including distance, driver preferences, and rider needs
-- **Real-time Analytics Dashboard**: Provides system-wide visibility for operational monitoring
-- **API Integration Layer**: Connects with external services including payment gateways, mapping services, and partner applications

 ## Getting Started